All About Circuits

 10,000 15.88

 For our purposes, it is useful to think of the data as a series of samples in time as if viewing noise with an oscilloscope.
 In other words, treating the data as noise in the time domain.
-Here are the first 500 samples.
+FIgure 1 displays the first 500 samples.
 It looks like noise to me!

-Here are all 10,000 samples shown as a histogram.
+In Figure 2, all 10,000 samples are shown as a histogram.
 This is the classic normal distribution or “bell” curve.
-I have drawn a line in the center at 0 and a line to the left at 10, which is the standard deviation.
+I have drawn a line in the center at 0 for the mean and a line to the left at -10 to identify one standard deviation.

 Noise Sources and the Normal Distribution